The Department of Anthropology Research and Training Program supports undergraduate and graduate level research and training in anthropology.

 - Exploratory fieldwork to assess the potential of an area / topic for a full field project.

 - Field Project, in which the student is the Principal Investigator.

-The fund will be administered by the Committee on Personnel and Budget of The Department of Anthropology.
+The DART Program will be administered by the Committee on Personnel and Budget of The Department of Anthropology.

 - Students should submit 3 - 5 page proposals in addition to a budget by email attachment to the department chair.
 Deadlines are generally early in the Spring semester and are announced in a call for proposals sent to the Department's email list serv, HCAnthro-L.

 - Each proposal should be accompanied by a letter of support from a member of the department faculty [holders of the PhD only].